wghile/PS-EmployeeDirectory/README.md

 Employee Directory application built using React + Vite inspired by Abbott Elementary TV show.

-## Work in Progress

-Features I'd like to add:

-- Data for employees (i.e. email, office and phone number)
-- Overall design of app

 ## Installation Instructions

 1. clone repository